 The course covers a wide range of mathematical topics that underpin the analysis of computational systems including logic, discrete mathematics, information theory, probability and statistics.
-With this foundation, students will investigate methods for representing, manipulating and reasoning the vast amounts of data and knowledge available to modern computers.
-The mathematical content is deeper and more substantial than our other computer science programmes.
-Practical problem-solving will mesh with this deeper theoretical work, and students take part in regular reading groups and seminars, solely for Mathematical Computation students.
+The mathematical content covered in this programme is deeper and more substantial than on our other computer science programmes.

 Students on the 1st year of their programme take 8 compulsory modules (each with a credit value of 0.5).
 Core modules are: